nkimotou/mugicha/README.md

 ### Strings and Input/Output

 Learn how to manipulate strings in C++ and understand the input/output facilities provided by the standard library.

-## Contributing

-We welcome contributions to improve and expand this primer.
-If you have suggestions, corrections, or additional content to add, please refer to our [Contribution Guidelines](CONTRIBUTING.md).

 ## License